schlae/pico-dram-tester/firmware/README.md

         set pins, 0 side 0
         jmp loop side 1

-Optional sidesetting is enabled with the additon of the opt argument:
+Optional sidesetting is enabled with the addition of the opt argument:

     .side_set 1 opt
     loop: